Skip to main content

 const result = await chain.process('input');

-// result is automatically typed as bot3's output type
+// result is typed as bot3's output type

 Loop inference